msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_9_full-disk-encryption.md

 cryptographically bound to that keystore when the user has not specified a lock screen credentials or has disabled use of the passcode for encryption and the device provides a hardware-backed keystore.
-*   [C-1-5] MUST NOT send encryption key off the the device (even when wrapped with the user passcode and/or hardware bound key).
+*   [C-1-5] MUST NOT send encryption key off the device (even when wrapped with the user passcode and/or hardware bound key).

 The upstream Android Open Source project provides a preferred implementation